 We’ve all heard of magnesium but not many people realise just quite how important it is.
 Magnesium is involved in over 300 chemical reactions in the body and essential for our energy, bones, brain and immune health.
 Here we explain the best foods that provide magnesium, what magnesium does, and what can lead to a deficiency in magnesium.

 Magnesium is found in nuts, seeds, dark green leafy vegetables and dark chocolate (good news!).
-You can easily increase your magnesium consumption by adding green vegetables to meals like soups and stews, and green smoothies are an excellent way to boost magnesium intake.
+You can also easily increase your magnesium consumption by adding green vegetables to meals like soups and stews, and green smoothies are an excellent way to boost magnesium intake.

 Magnesium is involved in pretty much everything in the body, and here are a few of its best benefits.

-Helps to reduce tiredness and fatigue
+Magnesium helps to reduce tiredness and fatigue

 The interesting thing about magnesium is that it is both a calming and energising mineral.
 While it is commonly taken at bedtime because it helps relax our muscles, magnesium also helps reduce anxiety and fatigue.
 Energy is produced within your body’s cells and many enzymes are required for this process, and magnesium is essential for their function.
 The right amount of magnesium intake will support your energy production and your body’s recovery from stress and exercise.

-Helps our nervous system
+Magnesium helps our nervous system